Capuchin-LTD/documentation/gorilla_can/firmware_v0.1.md

 To query the current configuration, send message `CAN_MSG_CONFIG` with magicword `0xE144C9F6`.
 The module will reply with `CAN_MSG_CONFIG_QUERY`.

 To reset the module to defaults, send message `CAN_MSG_CONFIG` with magicword `0xD133C1F0`.
-Setting will be updated on next power-cycle.
+Settings will be updated on next power-cycle.

 To configure the module, send message `CAN_MSG_CONFIG` with magicword `0xE044C8F6`, specifying settings according to the format below.
+Settings will be updated on next power-cycle.

 ## Packet Formats